 Property Damage Liability Required Covers the other party's property damage

-Following hit and run accidents, insurance companies may increase premiums despite the policyholder's lack of fault.
+Unfortunately, hit and run accidents often trigger insurance company rate increases despite the policyholder's lack of fault.
 Insurers view hit and run claims as higher risk, especially when the responsible parties cannot be identified and held accountable.
+This unfair reality makes proper legal representation even more important.
+Our attorneys negotiate with insurance companies to minimize these impacts while maximizing your recovery.

 Who Pays for Damages in a Hit and Run Accident?